imDanoush/Unity-DirectInput/README.md

 This package requires the use of Unity's new Input System to ensure [com.unity.inputsystem](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/QuickStartGuide.html) is installed in the project.
 Install it via the package manager:
 `Window -> Package Manager => Input System`
-Next, go to the [Releases section of this GitHub repository](https://github.com/imDanoush/Unity-DirectInput/releases) to download the latest plugin release.
-This release now includes **Unity Package Manager (UPM) support** for seamless installation and dependency management!

 ## Installation Options: